Azerbaijan in the Eurovision Song Contest 2012: Competing artists

 On 15 October 2011, İTV called for interested artists to submit their applications to the broadcaster by 25 October 2011.
 Eligible artists were those that were citizens of Azerbaijan or part of the Azerbaijani diaspora.
 72 artists were selected for the competition from 119 applicants based on the decision of İTV and a five-member jury panel following a casting round held on 3, 5 and 7 November 2011.
-The members of the jury were Leyla Aliyeva (Azerbaijani commentator of the Eurovision Song Contest), Husniyya Maharramova (Azerbaijani commentator of the Eurovision Song Contest), Zahra Badalbeyli (musician and poet), Natavan Sheykhova (singer) and Tunzale Agayeva (composer and singer).
-Two of the selected artists, one of them being Rana Imamaliyeva who was set to perform in the fourth heat, withdrew before the competition.
+The members of the jury were Leyla Aliyeva (Azerbaijani commentator of the Eurovision Song Contest), Husniyya Maharramova (Azerbaijani commentator of the Eurovision Song Contest), Zahra Badalbeyli (musician and poet), Natavan Sheykhova (singer) and Tunzale Agayeva (singer and composer).
+Two of the selected artists, one of them being Rana Imamaliyeva who was set to perform in the fourth heat, later withdrew before the competition.

 Shows

 Heats

 The eight heats took place between 28 November 2011 and 28 January 2012 at the İTV studios in Baku.
 The 70 artists each performed cover versions of various songs over five days and one artist was selected from each heat to advance to the semi-final based on the results of a public televote and a jury.
+Sabina Babayeva, who was set to perform in the sixth heat, was rescheduled to perform in the seventh heat due to illness.